DenverArtMuseum/biophilia-pub/content/Glossary.md

 Human Ecology Theory {#human-ecology-theory}
 : A theoretical framework that considers the interactions of humans with their environments, including biological, social, and physical aspects, as a system

+Hydrology {#hydrology}
+: The scientific study of water on Earth, including its occurrence, circulation, and distribution, chemical and physical properties, and reaction with the environment, including its relation to living things.

 ## I {#i}